 During the COVID-19 pandemic, the Bridgehampton-based firm has been in even greater demand, as there was an incredible boom.
 While it has been a challenging time for all, Miller understands how to get deals done in a time of extreme transition.

 Miller was one of the many people who relocated to the East End after the September 11 terrorist attacks.
 At the time, he was working in the real estate division at Proskauer Rose, a very large and prestigious international firm in New York City, and spending summers and weekends in Montauk.
-In the year before the attacks, he spent many months in the Twin Towers working on a deal for a client who wanted to buy the World Trade Center, involving a level of easements that make the standards ones in the Hamptons seem small.
+In the year before the attacks, he spent many months in the Twin Towers working on a deal for a client who wanted to buy the World Trade Center, involving a level of easements that make the standard ones in the Hamptons seem small.

 “I recall having, in the city, the beach cam on the corner of my computer and saying, ‘I think it’s time I really put some effort into this move,’” he says.